frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 {id: 2, name: "orange"}
 ```

-### Structured
+### `structured`

-Structured formats is a group of structured or semi-structured formats such as JSON and YAML.
+`structured` dialect types apply to structured or semi-structured formats such as JSON and YAML.

 #### `property`

-A Table Dialect descriptor `MAY` have the `property` property that `MUST` be a string; undefined by default.
+A `structured` Table Dialect descriptor `MAY` have the `property` property that `MUST` be a string; undefined by default.
 This property specifies where a data array is located in the data structure.

 For example, this data file: